EVORA-project/evora-ontology/models/docs/reference.md

 # Slot: reference (reference)

-_The identifier reference of the connected external item_
+_The identifier reference of the connected external item._